-3.8 Other Reporting and Communication Responsibilities
+3.9 Other Reporting and Communication Responsibilities

-- a) oversee appropriate disclosure of this Charter, and other information required to be disclosed by applicable legislation, in the AIF, MD&A and MIC and all other disclosure documents as applicable; - b) report regularly to the Board on Committee activities, issues and related recommendations, including as specifically required in this Charter; and - c) establish and maintain direct communication channels with management of the Company, the external auditors and the Board.
+- a) report regularly to the Board on Committee activities, issues and related recommendations, including as specifically required in this Charter; and - b) establish and maintain direct communication channels with management of the Company, the external auditors and the Board.

-3.9 Annual Review and Assessment
+3.10 Annual Review and Assessment

-- a) conduct an evaluation of the Committee's performance and assess the adequacy of the Audit Committee Charter, at least annually, and recommend to the Board such amendments to the Charter as the Committee deems necessary; and - b) confirm annually that all responsibilities outlined in the Audit Committee Charter have been carried out.
+- a) annually, conduct an evaluation of the Committee's performance and assess the adequacy of the Committee Charter and recommend to the Board such amendments to the Charter as the Committee deems necessary; and - b) confirm annually that all responsibilities outlined in the Committee Charter have been carried out.